Bright letters: 1:04 AM glowed on Shelly’s phone screen with a DNA helix twirling the letters, G A R C I A, in the background.

 “All this isn’t real,” the couple shouted from their doorway, twins except for their clothes, one dressed as a man and the other as a woman.

-She told herself to not feel anxious.
-After all, Garcia seemed harmless enough, an eccentric scientist with occasional outbursts like the one he had recently.
+She shook off her fears.
+Garcia seemed harmless enough, an eccentric scientist with occasional outbursts like the one he had recently.

 “At Pandolf,” he said, “we’re just gears in giant medical machines.
 To break out, we have to face the fearsome real world…swim or drown.”

-Why had Garcia been trying to do his own repairs with the Drukker printer.
-Maybe, he was in a hurry to fix a glitch, get on with his experiment and then pick his son up from the airport.
+Maybe, he was in a hurry to fix a glitch in the printer, she thought, get on with his experiment and then pick his son up from the airport.

 “I love it,” he told her.
 “Young people like you, smart, enthusiastic…. but it’s not conservative like here.
 There you see tattoos, wild beards, piercings, short skirts, rainbow colors!
-Back in my day, at university, we didn’t have many women around.
+Back in my day, at university in my country, we didn’t have many women around.
 My boss thought women were distracting — especially if they were dressed like that.
 I’m glad things have changed.
 One of these times, would you like to come with me to see the Dock?”

 “I really appreciate it, Dr. Garcia.
 But I’m too busy here.
 I’m just trying to catch up on my sleep in my free time.”